Recommend a Book - Criteria

 The book has national distribution;

-Debut Author – the book must be the author’s first published work; there may be a second book in the pipeline but not to be published before the Festival (17-19 March 2023);
+Debut Author – the book must be the author’s first published work; there may be a second book in the pipeline but not to be published before the next Festival date;

 Ideally based in Europe (so we can afford to bring them to Alderney).